 In the financial sector, artificial intelligence helps to collect, analyse, and verify tremendous amounts of data.
 Companies such as Kensho and Peak.ai produce necessary technological solutions.
 Financial companies rank second in terms of investment in AI, with only technology giants investing more.

-Artificial intelligence also came to stock markets, where it began to engage in forecasts and modelling for trading.
+Artificial intelligence also came to stock markets, where it began to engage in predictions and modelling for trading.
 And while classic markets or Forex have other useful tools for technical analysis, for the cryptocurrency market, AI is an indispensable assistant.
 This is a young and extremely volatile market.
 The amount of data for analysis is relatively small, which makes it difficult to build cryptocurrency behaviour scenarios.
 To assist timid traders, companies such as RoninAi and Neotic develop programs predicting the dynamics of cryptocurrencies.
 Their software is designed not only for large institutional traders but also for private ones.

 Artificial intelligence competently creates forecasts on a limited amount of data and offers accurate models.
 How does it work?